bennyscripts/hypixel.lol/README.md

 - Open a terminal and run `npm install` to install all dependencies.
 - Run `npm start` to start the node.

+### Copyright
+hypixel.lol is solely owned and developed by Benny.
+All rights go towards the developers.